CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 ### 2 1 Malware

 Malicious programs are designed to perform unwanted and usually malicious functions.
-Malicious programs are usually secretly active without the knowledge and consent of the user.
-Malicious programs today offer an attacker extensive communication and control options and have a variety of functions.
+Malicious programs are usually secretly, without the knowledge and consent of the user active.
+Malicious programs nowadays provide an attacker with extensive communication and control options and have a large number of functions.
 Among other things, the programs can specifically search passwords, remotely control systems, disable protection functions and spy on data.
 In particular, users who rely on the inherently higher security of unix-like systems are often more careless when dealing with unknown files.

 ### 2 2 Software from third party sources

-With unix-like IT systems, it is not uncommon to download and compile software yourself, rather than installing finished software packages.
-When finished software packages are used, they are often not only installed from the existing package sources of the Unix derivative, but are sourced from third-party sources without further testing.
+With unix-like IT systems, it is not uncommon to download and compile software yourself, rather than install finished software packages.
+When ready-made software packages are used, they are often not only installed from the existing package sources of the Unix derivative, but are sourced from third-party sources without further testing.
 Each of these alternative ways of installing software entails additional risks in installing faulty or incompatible software and malicious software.

 ### 2 3 Software vulnerabilities or errors